The Sound of Anger

 Welcome to The Sound of Anger podcast series, winner of two British Podcast Awards, produced by Natalie Steed for the Queen Mary Centre for the History of Emotions.

-The series was the winner of both the “Smartest” and “Well-being” Gold awards at the 2020 British Podcast awards, and was nominated in the creativity category.
+The series was the winner of both the “Smartest” and “Well-being” Gold awards at the 2020 British Podcast awards, and received a Silver Lovie Award in 2021 in the health and wellness podcast category.
 On this page you can listen to all eight episodes.

 Here’s what the Radio Times had to say about The Sound of Anger:

 Find out why this has received more nominations than anything else in July’s British Podcast Awards.
 Prof. Thomas Dixon’s examination of all things furious, vengeful and irate is mind-blowing.

 In the series, Thomas goes on an odyssey to come to terms with the nature of anger, and his own complex feelings about it.
 He is helped by historians, psychologists, and political thinkers.